IGNF/lidar-prod/docs/source/background/production_process.md

 ## A) Building Validation

-Goal: Confirm or refute groups of candidate building points when possible, mark them as unsure elsewise.
+**Goal**: Confirm or refute groups of candidate building points when possible, mark them as unsure elsewise.

 1) Clustering of _candidate buildings points_ into connected components.
 2) Point-level decision